MA HistoryFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Students who complete the MA in History have taken up careers as history teachers, researchers in a number of different fields, journalists, image and data capture assistants and in the heritage industry.
+Students who complete the MA in History have taken up careers in a number of different fields, including journalism, image and data capturing, the heritage industry and teaching.
 A number of MA graduates have gone on to take an MPhil/PhD in History and forged careers as research academics.

 Another popular choice is to develop successful careers in fields such as public relations, accountancy, fund management and the law by building on the transferable skills acquired through master's study.
 As a graduate of the MA in History you can use the University’s Careers Service for free for up to three years after you graduate.